Mj-usst/LympClear/README.md

 ## Acknowledgements

+## Acknowledgements

+We sincerely thank all contributors who participated in the venous data annotation process for this project.
+Their careful labeling work provided essential support for dataset preparation, model development, and qualitative evaluation.

-This repository includes snapshots of upstream components such as nnUNet and dynamic-network-architectures.
+This repository also includes snapshots of upstream components such as nnUNet and dynamic-network-architectures.
 Their original licenses and attributions are preserved in the repository and should be respected in downstream use.